IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 identified in {{restconf}} and {{yang}}, are analyzed with a particular focus on the MPI in the ACTN architecture.

-For each multi-layer scenario, the document analyzes how to use the interfaces and data models of the ACTN architecture.
+For each multi-technology scenario, the document analyzes how to use the interfaces and data models of the ACTN architecture.

 A summary of the gaps identified in this analysis is provided in